Find Affordable College Courses

 On average, political science graduates from Hope take out $27,000 in student loans while working on their degree.

 A rank of #4 on this year’s list means Grand Valley State University is a great place for political science and government students.
-GVSU is a very large public school located in the suburb of Allendale.
+GVSU is a very large public school located in the large suburb of Allendale.

 On average, political science graduates from GVSU take out $26,500 in student loans while working on their degree.
 This translates to an average monthly loan payment of $263, based on a 10-year repayment plan.